shashgpt/Covid19-twitter/README.md

 | vader_sentiment_sentence | Sentiment polarity of the preprocessed tweet determined as per the VADER sentiment analysis tool |
 | vader_sentiment_clause_A | Sentiment polarity of the A conjunct in the tweet determined as per the VADER sentiment analysis tool |
 | vader_sentiment_clause_B | Sentiment polarity of the B conjunct in the tweet determined as per the VADER sentiment analysis tool |

+## Steps to reproduce benchmark results in the paper